Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 4 : What are the adaptive elements used in the AUI?

-\textbf{Presentation adaptation.} Presentation adaptation refers to changing the parameters of the interface elements such as colour, size, the position of objects, font size, etc.\cite{Paterno2012,Potseluiko2021,Vasilyeva2005}.
+\textbf{Presentation adaptation.} Presentation adaptation refers to changing the parameters of the interface elements such as colour, size, the position of objects, font size, etc.\citep{Paterno2012,Potseluiko2021,Vasilyeva2005}.
 We break presentation adaptation down as shown in Table \ref{tab:adaptationclass}. \emph{Graphic design} adaptation is performed in 63\% of all included studies.
-This approach can be applied in many ways, for example, by controlling the theme, layout and display.
+This approach can be applied in many ways, such as controlling the theme, layout, and display of the application.
 Other possibilities considered in the analysed articles are the change of \emph{information architecture} or \emph{sound effects} which account for 2\% and 2\% of all included studies, respectively. \emph{Information architecture} refers to the variation in the structural design of information.
-In S18, recommendations for patients with chronic diseases vary in nature, form, and structure, depending on the patient's condition and his or her medical goals.
-Adapting the \emph{sound effect} is mentioned in only one included study (S13), which adjusted the output volume based on the distance between the user and the device.
+For example, in S18, a mHealth system was designed to cater to the individual needs of patients with both diabetes and cardiovascular disease.
+The system aims to personalise the self-care process by providing tailored messages to patients, which is achieved by adjusting the nature, form, and structure of the information presented to patients, taking into account their profile, medical treatment goals, and specific content. \emph{Sound effect} is an adaptive element in a single included study (S13).
+In that study, the output volume of sound effects is adjusted based on the distance between the user and the device.